-Although Lady Brigade would LOVE to have every shirt you’re looking for we know that won’t always be the case.
-So Lady Brigade has compiled a list of online resources to help you create your own design if you’re not an artist yourself!
+Although Lady Brigade would LOVE to have every shirt you’re looking for, we know that can’t always be the case.
+So, Lady Brigade has compiled a list of online resources to help you create your own designs, no matter how artistic or computer savvy you are!

-If you’re not as artistically inclined, but have a phrase or idea that you’d like someone else to create for you.
-You can visit affordable sites that have freelance designers that can create something for you.
+If you’re not as artistically inclined but have a phrase or idea that you’d like someone else to create for you, you can visit affordable sites that have freelance designers you can hire to do the creative work:

-Hire Freelancer employers for as little as $5 on: Fiverr.com
+Hire freelance artists and designers for as little as $5 on Fiverr.com

-After you get your custom design completed for you and/or if you have some of your own design abilities then check out the following sites where you can create, upload, and even sell your work to others:
+After you get your custom design completed for you and/or if you have already created your own design, check out the following sites where you can create, upload, and even sell your work to others:

-And if you want to get really extreme and creative you can use your design to be printed on demand on hundreds of products by using the on demand print services on PrintAura.com - once you upload your designs and choose your products (they even provide free photo templates!) you can publish your designs on the print aura platform or on multiple websites like etsy.com or Shopify.com
+You can have your design printed on-demand on hundreds of products by using the on-demand print services at PrintAura.com.
+Once you have uploaded your designs and chosen your products (they even provide free photo templates!), you can publish your designs on the print aura platform or on multiple websites like etsy.com or Shopify.com.

-If you have additional questions or comments please share them below and Lady Brigade will work to address them in the comments or by providing a new post soon!
+If you have additional questions or comments please share them below and Lady Brigade will work to address them either in the comments section or by providing a new post soon!

 Best of luck with your own creations!

-Jimmy Fallon and Adam Sandler make a great duo on the Tonight Show in this Garth Brooks parody of "Friends in Low Places" with a new song they call "Friends on all bases."
+Jimmy Fallon and Adam Sandler make a great duo on the Tonight Show in this Garth Brooks parody of "Friends in Low Places" -- "Friends On All Bases."

 I think you know the answer.

 As veterans (or anyone for that manner), when we’re living our lives to our fullest potential, we’re honoring all the veterans who have given the ultimate sacrifice.
 How?
 Well for starters...YOU ARE ALIVE.
-You might even be a veteran who is suffering from a disability, or PTSD, but you’re still able to enjoy the most precious gift given to you- YOUR LIFE- and it’s still yours to use and to share with others!
+You might even be a veteran who is suffering from a disability or PTSD, but you’re still able to enjoy the most precious gift given to you- YOUR LIFE- and it’s still yours to use and to share with others!
 How cool is that?
-No matter your current position or your physical aptitude, these limitations have no bearing on your ability to love, to serve, and to become something greater than your are today.
+Your current position or your physical aptitude are limitations that have no bearing on your ability to love, to serve, and to become something greater than you are today.